Poland–United Kingdom relations: 18th century

 As the 18th century dawned, the sun was setting slowly over the Polish–Lithuanian Commonwealth.
 The Saxon Kings of Poland–Lithuania had largely neglected Poland's diplomatic relations during this period, as they preferred to conduct their diplomatic affairs from Saxony.
 That, however, did not stop the conducting of diplomatic relations with other European states.
 In 1744–1746, the British government concluded negotiations in a treaty between Great Britain, the Dutch Republic, Hungary and Poland-Lithuania.
 The multilateral agreement, which the Journal of the House of Commons calls "Treaty of Friendship and Alliance", came during the War of the Austrian Succession in which Britain fought on the side of Maria Theresa of Austria, the Queen of Hungary.
 Poland was a neutral power in the war and did not participate.
 However, as Saxony was a participant and the Elector of Saxony was the King of Poland, the treaty was signed and ratified in the name of the "Polish Republic".

 With the death of Augustus III in late 1762, Stanisław August Poniatowski was elected to the Polish throne at the end of 1764.
 Although King George III mentioned the election of Stanisław August Poniatowski in His Majesty's most gracious speech to Parliament in 1765, his speeches to Parliament in 1772 and 1773 made no references to the 1772 First Partition of Poland by Russia, Prussia, and Austria.
+In 1789, after the imposition of high customs duties by Prussia on Polish goods transported through seized Polish Pomerania to the still Polish port of Gdańsk, Britain, interested in continued trade with Poland, tried to persuade Poland to relinquish its cities of Gdańsk and Toruń to Prussia in exchange for declared British guarantees of continued free use of the Gdańsk port by Poland and a reduction in Prussian duties, but the Polish Parliament declined.

-He did not mention the Second Partition in his 1793 speech to Parliament or the Third and Final Partition in his 1795 speech to Parliament.
+George III did not mention the Second Partition in his 1793 speech to Parliament or the Third and Final Partition in his 1795 speech to Parliament.
 In reaction to the decision of His Majesty's Government to make no diplomatic protests against the actions of Russia, Prussia, and Austria, the 18th- and 19th-century contemporaries in Britain on the European continent and scholars of Polish history have often made the conclusion that Britain was indifferent to the situation in Poland.

 Although Britain seemed to be largely indifferent to the Partitions of Poland, many of Britain's political elites, including George III and Edmund Burke, voiced their concerns in their correspondences and publications about the partitions and the imbalance of power in Europe that they had created.